losonczylab/Grosmark_NatNeuro_2021/readme.md

 ## Requirements:

-Matlab (tested on versions 2018a and 2022a), and the Matlab ‘Image Processing’ and ‘Statistics and Machine Learning’ toolboxes.
+- Matlab (tested on versions 2018a and 2022a),
+- Image Processing Toolbox
+- Statistics and Machine Learning Toolbox

 ## How to run this code: